nicklockwood/ShapeScript/docs/src/lights.md

 }
 ```

+**Note:** unlike ambient light, adding a directional light to the scene disables/replaces the default lighting.

 An orientation of `0 0 0` (or just `0` for short) creates a light that points directly down the Z axis, and is equivalent to the default light for a front-facing camera (unlike the default lighting, this light won't move with the camera if you rotate the view however).

 The three values represent the rotation around the Z, Y and X axes respectively.
 To create a light that shines from the left you could use: